News HashiCorp to join IBM to accelerate multi-cloud automation. Read the blog →

 10dUnderstand Consul datacenter troubleshooting options

-To renew your Consul Associate certification, you will need to take and pass a Consul Associate exam.
+To renew any Consul Associate certification, you will need to take and pass the new Consul Associate 003 exam.

-If you hold an unexpired Consul Associate certification: You can take the exam again starting 18 months after your previous exam date.
-When you pass the exam, the expiration date on your credentials will be extended.
-You may want to wait until Consul Associate 003 is released.
+If you hold an unexpired Consul Associate 003 certification: You can take the new exam starting 18 months after your previous exam date.
+When you pass the new exam, the expiration date on your credentials will be extended.

-If you hold an expired Consul Associate certification: You are eligible to recertify at any time.
-When you pass a Consul Associate exam again, you will receive a new, separate set of credentials with a new expiration date.
+If you hold any expired Consul Associate certification: You are eligible to recertify at any time.
+When you pass the new exam, you will receive a new, separate set of credentials with a new expiration date.

 2Deploy a single datacenter